Can You Sue For Negligence In A Car Accident Case?

 All accident injury victims seeking a pain and suffering recovery when suing for negligence in a car accident case in Michigan need to be aware that it is sometimes not enough to be completely innocent and hurt.

 Victims involved in a lawsuit need to brace themselves for insurance company adjusters and defense lawyers often refusing to take full responsibility for the harms and losses that the negligent at-fault driver has caused.

 This is often described in a lawsuit when the insurance company as “denies, defends, delays.”
 Unfortunately, as attorneys, we often see claims adjusters and defense lawyers deny that their insureds caused injuries or even “blame the victim.”
 In the context of proving the driver was negligent, denying they did anything wrong to cause a crash means the defense now has the legal burden to prove “comparative fault.”
 What they are saying, in effect, is that the person injured also is at-fault for the crash.

-In Michigan, according to comparative fault laws, to have a successful lawsuit requires proving the accident victim is less than 51% at fault or they are completely barred from compensation for their pain and suffering.
+In Michigan, according to comparative fault laws, to have a successful lawsuit when suing for negligence requires proving the car accident victim is less than 51% at fault or they are completely barred from compensation for their pain and suffering.
 The law is as follows: